Natalia Vasilenok

 A native of Kaliningrad, Russia (formerly Königsberg in Preußen), I am passionate about architectural preservation and urban history.
 Growing up among German ruins interspersed with Soviet blocs made me reflect on how nations' traumatic pasts shape political identities in the present.

-Whenever I travel to a new place, I go for a run, take a walking architecture tour, and visit local used books and yarn stores there.
+Whenever I travel to a new place, I go for a run, take an architecture walking tour, and visit local used-book and yarn stores there.